yusanshui/blog/accumulation/papers/CEPH.md

 * OceanStore and Farsite - cannot provide high-performance access to a small set of files by tens of thousands of cooperating clients
 * GPFS  and StorageTank - are limited by their use of block-based disks and their metadata distribution architecture.

+#### Experiences

+CRUSH was able to deliver the necessary scalability, flexibility, and reliability.
+EBOFS was surprisingly quick to develop in user-space, offered very satisfying performance, and exposed an interface perfectly suited to our requirements.
+MDS load balancer to overall scalability client interface posed a greater challenge than anticipated

 #### Future Work